romene/Naturaily-netlify/_posts/2017-08-08-7-slack-apps-that-will-improve-communication-in-your-team.md

 ---
 title: 7 Slack apps that will improve communication in your team
-tags:
-- Agile
+description: >-
+  Communication between our team members is the key to success.
+That is why we use Slack as our main communicator with some great apps that improve our workflow.
+slug: slack-apps-improving-team-communication
+date: '2017-08-08 10:38:01 +0000'
 category: Management
-date: '2017-08-08 10:38:01 +0000'
 author: Marcin Sulikowski
+avatar: /assets/images/marcin.jpg
 image: /assets/images/slack.jpg
-position: Chief Executive Officer
-avatar: /assets/images/marcin.jpg
+text-preview: >-
-text-preview: Communication between our team members is the key to success.
+  Communication between our team members is the key to success.
 To provide better quality products to our customers we use professional platforms and services like Slack - an instant messaging and collaboration system.
+tags:
+  - Agile
 ---